n8willis/kernall/README.md

 spacing functionality later found in several Adobe applications.

-The [wedge method](kindersley.md), developed by David Kindersley, sought to find the "optical center" of each glyph---that is, horizontal point at which a vertical line drawn through the glyph produces an equal "gray ratio" (that is, percentage of black) on each side.
+The [wedge method](kindersley.md), developed by David Kindersley, sought to find the "optical center" of each glyph --- that is, horizontal point at which a vertical line drawn through the glyph produces an equal "gray ratio" (that is, percentage of black) on each side.
 Kindersley determined that this method produced acceptable results only if the gray